Special Events in Waste Management

 Compost Giveaway |

 Collected leaf and yard waste is processed into nutrient-rich compost.
 In the spring, residents are invited to our complimentary compost giveaways.
 Quantities are first-come, first served and limited to four blue boxes of compost per vehicle.
-Green bins, blue boxes, blue box lids and backyard composters will also be available for purchase (VISA, Mastercard, debit or e-transfer only), and broken bins can be exchanged for free.
 What should I bring?

 Environment Days |